Five Things You Must Do Before You Ditch Your Old Gadgets

 2. Wipe it down.

 Do not assume that whoever gets your old gear will remove your data from it; be safe and do the job yourself.
 Otherwise you could leave yourself wide open to identity theft.
 And don’t think for one minute that deleting your Documents folder or even reformatting your hard drive is enough.
-McAfee security expert Robert Siciliano recently bought 30 used computers via Craigslist and went through their hard drives with a forensics expert.
+Last year, Intel Security's online expert Robert Siciliano bought 30 used computers via Craigslist and went through their hard drives with a forensics expert.
 Half of the machines that had been reformatted still contained personal data from their previous owners.

 InterConnection.org uses Active KillDisk to wipe Windows PCs, which comes in a freeware version.
 Mac owners can use the OS X Disk Utility or White Canyon Software’s WipeDrive.
 A factory reset should be enough to secure most recent smartphones, provided that you remove any SIM cards that could contain personal info, Siciliano says.
 But to be ultra safe, use Blancco Mobile to wipe Android and iOS phones.

 3. If you can’t wipe it, destroy it.

 If you’re not planning to donate or resell your electronics, it’s better to simply destroy any part of them that contained your data, Siciliano says.
 For example, I recently recycled a laptop that was missing its power supply, so there was no way to turn it on and wipe the disc.
 Instead I removed the hard drive with a screwdriver, ran over the drive with my car, and then took a sledgehammer to it.
 (Aside from protecting my personal data, it was also a lot of fun.)